boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 I now decree that disaster will come on you because the nations of Israel and Judah have done evil and have made me angry by offering sacrifices to the god Baal.”

+### A Plot Against Jeremiah is Revealed and He Complains of Injustice

 [18] The Lord gave me knowledge, that I might have understanding.
 Then he showed me what the people were doing.
 [19] Before this I had been like a docile lamb ready to be led to the slaughter.